aurelia-contrib/aurelia-open-id-connect/README.md

 ### Add aurelia-open-id-connect to Aurelia

-We use the Aurelia CLI, so we add the following to `aurelia.json`.
+We use the Aurelia CLI, so we add the following to `aurelia.json` in a bundle.

     {
         "name": "aurelia-open-id-connect",
         "path": "../node_modules/aurelia-open-id-connect/dist/amd",
-       "main": "index"
+        "main": "index",
+        "resources": [
+            "open-id-connect-user-block.html",
+            "open-id-connect-user-block.js",
+            "open-id-connect-user-debug.html",
+            "open-id-connect-user-debug.js",
+            "open-id-connect-role-filter.js"
+        ]
     },
     "oidc-client"